ieeta-pt/BioNExt/README.md

 ```
 Please note that the bc8_biored_task2_test.json file is not included in this repository.
 However, it can be easily obtained from the following link: [BC8 BioRED Subtask 2 Test Set](https://ftp.ncbi.nlm.nih.gov/pub/lu/BC8-BioRED-track/BC8_BioRED_Subtask2_Test_Set.zip).

 Alternatively, there is a simple API for running our pipeline on any article currently indexed on PubMed.
-Simply use the keyword PMID: followed by the article identifier:
+Simply use the keyword `PMID:{identifier}` followed by the article identifier:

 ```bash
 python main.py PMID:36516090